pupil-labs/realtime-python-api/docs/guides/under-the-hood.rst

 HTTP REST API
 =============

-The Pupil Invisible Companion app hosts an `HTTP REST API <https://restfulapi.net/>`_ that can be used to query the phone's current state, remote control it, and look up information about available data streams.
+The Neon / Pupil Invisible Companion app hosts an `HTTP REST API <https://restfulapi.net/>`_ that can be used to query the phone's current state, remote control it, and look up information about available data streams.